Bbouley/pg-basics/README.md

 client.connect();
 ```

 Let's go over everything that's happening here.
 We have already defined where our database is (our connectionString).
 We then want to create a client to connect to that database.
 In this case, our database that is running on port:5432 is the server.
 When we query it using node-pg, we are the client.
-We then run client.connect() to open up a connection to that database that will allow is to query it.
+We then run client.connect() to open up a connection to that database that will allow us to query it.
 So our code so far looks like this:

 ```js
 var pg = require('pg');